cycloid-community-catalog/stack-lemp/README.md

 # Molecule tests

-Requires a bucket which contains a build of magento sources and AWS accesskey
+Requires a bucket which contains a build of magento sources and AWS access key

 virtualenv if needed
 ```